-(1) 2021 Business Report
+(1) 2022 Business Report

-Founded in 1987, YEN SUN TECHNOLOGY CORP. has been a leading manufacturer of a variety of household and commercial applicances, notebly DC brushless cooling fans, thermal modules, RO water purifiers, air purifiers, dehumidifier, water generators, and tap machines.
-The company has made its brand resonate internationally thanks to the continuous effort and achievement by the R&D team.
-Moreover, the recent successful integration of the company's six core technology, including "hydrodynamic", "thermodynamic analysis and heat dissipation solutions", "psychoacoustics and vibration analysis", "environmental purification and comfort", "phase change heat transfer technology" and "IoT and BLDC smart motor control technology", has brought fruitful results in strategizing differenciated products to consumers in a competitive market.
+Founded in 1987, YEN SUN TECHNOLOGY CORP. has been a leading manufacturer of a variety of household and commercial appliances, notably DC brushless cooling fans, thermal modules, RO water purifiers, air purifiers, dehumidifier, water generators, and tap machines.
+The company has made its brand: "Y.S.
+Tech" resonate internationally as a well-known professional manufacturer thanks to the continuous effort and achievement by the R&D team.
+Moreover, the recent successful integration of the company's six core technology, including "hydrodynamic", "thermodynamic analysis and heat dissipation solutions", "psychoacoustics and vibration analysis", "environmental purification and comfort", "phase change heat transfer technology" and "IoT and BLDC smart motor control technology", has brought fruitful results in strategizing differentiated products to consumers in a competitive market.

-In terms of the outlook of its thermal solution business, the company continues to be a pioneer in global automotive electronics and also an outstanding tier-one provider for major car manufacturers, to jointly develop a series of automotive comfort technology, power/power management and automotive information system cooling fans and thermal modules.
-In addition, the company also actively seek advancement in high-end computing fields (e-sports, industrial computers), industrial equipment, as well as development of the recently-emerging medical industry related to pandemic prevention.
+In terms of the outlook of its ventilation & thermal solution business, the company continues to be a pioneer in global automotive electronics and also an outstanding tier-one provider for major car manufacturers, to jointly develop a series of automotive comfort technology, power/power management and automotive information system cooling fans and thermal modules.
+In addition, the Company also simultaneously growth in high-end computing fields (e-sports, industrial computers), industrial equipment and the medical industry.